phillipbvetter/sdeTMB/README.md

 `ctsmrTMB` is an R package for parameter estimation, state filtration and forecasting in stochastic state space models, heavily inspired by [Continuous Time Stochastic Modelling](https://ctsm.info).
 The package is a user-friendly wrapper for [Template Model Builder](https://github.com/kaskr/adcomp) that frees the user from writing the required C++ file containing the (negative log) likelihood function themselves.
-Instead, the C++ script is generated automatically based on a model specified by the user using the provided R6 `sdemTMB` class object.
+Instead, the C++ script is generated automatically based on a model specified by the user using the provided R6 `ctsmrTMB` class object.

 The package implements the following methods
 1. The `TMB`-style approach where latent states are considered random effects (see e.g. [this example]( https://github.com/kaskr/adcomp/blob/master/tmb_examples/sde_linear.cpp))